Commercial Soundproofing for Real Estate Developers

 Building conversion drives downtown residential markets

-One particular design challenge is the soundproofing of individual living units.
-This includes sound-isolating exterior ambient and traffic noise, as well as internal sound isolation from noise coming from neighboring units and hallways.
+One particular design challenge for commercial real estate developers is soundproofing individual living units.
+This includes sound-isolating both exterior noise, and noise coming from neighboring units and hallways.
+In these cases, a typical residential solution delivers inferior results, so developers are more commonly turning to commercial soundproofing solutions.

 Condo and apartment dwellers want acoustical privacy